NVIDIA-METROPOLIS/example-helm-charts/README.md

 ### Init-Containers

 Init containers are containers that execute once before normal containers.
-The normal POD containers will not be started before all init-containers have been sucessfully executed.
+The normal POD containers will not be started before all init-containers have been successfully executed.

 The init-containers definition follows the same pattern as normal containers, but do not support the 'nvidia' parameters for GPU assignment: